 OVERVIEW: The David Rockefeller Fund's environmental program emphasizes reducing greenhouse gas emissions, energy conservation, and sustainability.

-IP TAKE: Grants are on the small side, but flow steadily, and bigger things may be in store for the future.
-The foundation doesn't accept unsolicited proposals, but does fund on all levels (local, state, and national).
+IP TAKE: The foundation doesn't accept unsolicited proposals, but does fund on all levels (local, state, and national).

-The goal of the fund's environmental program is to "address issues related to greenhouse gas emissions and climate change in order to promote a healthier, more sustainable planet."
+The Fund's environment program seeks to "address issues related to greenhouse gas emissions and climate change in order to promote a healthier, more sustainable planet."
 The fund's annual grantmaking has been steady, but the size of average grants hasn't been particularly overwhelming, with annual giving in the low hundred-thousands.
 Still, this is a good funder to have on your radar screen.

 Rockefeller gives to a mix of local and national environmental outfits.
 On the local level, through its community program, New York City, Westchester County, Columbia County in upstate New York and Maine have been sites of modest but steady environmental support.
 Similar support also gone to Friends Rockefeller State Park Preserve, an outfit that serves the eponymous state park whose ties to the Rockefeller family date back to the late 1800s.
 Applicants can access past grantees here.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).